NikhilKalloli/Voice-Recognition/README.md

 # Voice Recognition

-This project aims to develop a voice recognition system using machine learning techniques.
-The system is built using TensorFlow and Streamlit for deployment.

-## Features

-- Upload two MP3 files to compare if they are from the same person.
-- Display the conclusion based on the comparison: "Same person" or "Different people".
+This project uses a pre trained speech embedding model for speaker recognition using TensorFlow 2.4 and TensorFlow 2.5.
+The model achieves over 98% accuracy in identifying whether two speech samples belong to the same person.

 ## Usage